Skip to main content

 1 mentions Positive Neutral Negative

-The music effectively enhances moments of tension and revelation, while the sound effects offer valuable feedback during gameplay interactions.
+The music effectively enhances moments of tension and revelation, complementing the gameplay, while sound effects offer clear and helpful feedback during player interactions.

 • “Music underscores moments of tension and revelation, while sound effects provide helpful feedback during interactions.”